Skip to content

 size_t numOutputs, // number of outputs

-int64_t *outRows, // number of Rows for each pipeline output
+int64_t *outRows, // number of rows for each pipeline output

-int64_t *outCols, // number of Columns for each pipeline output
+int64_t *outCols, // number of columns for each pipeline output

-VectorSplit *splits, // Compiler hints on how each input should be split
+VectorSplit *splits, // compiler hints on how each input should be split

-VectorCombine *combines) // Compiler hints on how each output should be combined
+VectorCombine *combines) // compiler hints on how each output should be combined

-Distributed backends
+Distributed Backends

 Please note that not all of them are supported yet and we might add more in the future.